rolfbecker/EE_3.07_Geodata_WS2022/gdms0000_Final_Assignment/README.md

 Another  source of information is the training material by the master student Sina Navid on the [EOLab Wiki](https://wiki.eolab.de/doku.php?id=eolab:openhype:start).
 The information a a bit outdated but still quite useful.

 **TASK:**
 Get the OpenHypE system running.
 It consists of OpenHygrisC data (station locations, masurement data, catalog of substances) stored in PostgreSQL/PostGIS with QGIS utilizing a live link to the geodatabase.
 Start with my OpenHyPE git repo.
 Read the code and execute it.
 We have not talked about the database concept of views.
-They are stored
+They are stored queries (select statements) generally joining and projecting relations.
+You find some `create view` statements in my Jupyter Notebooks.
+Furthermore I created several indexes.
+They are used to improve the performance of data retrieval.
+They are part of database optimization.

 Produce a mpeg (or similar) video with the QGIS Temporal Controller.
 In the video above I move the time slider manually forth and back.
 Automize it and produce a video of the Nitrate concentration from the earliest available Nitrate measurement (early 1960's) up to the latest measurement.